griddb/cli/Specification_en.md

   ```
 [Memo]
 - An error will not occur even if an index that has already been created is specified.
 - An index name is not supported.
-In case of specifying an index name, use the SQL.
+In case of specifying an index name, use the detailed version or SQL.
 - Operations on the partition table are not supported.
 An error will occur if a partition table is specified for the container name.

 ### Deleting an index